MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

 7. If your project already references libraries from an earlier version of the Microsoft Advertising SDK that was installed via NuGet and you have updated your project to a newer release of the SDK, we recommend that you clean and rebuild your project (in **Solution Explorer**, right-click your project node and choose **Clean**, and then right-click your project node again and choose **Rebuild**).

-  Otherwise, if you are using the SDK for the first time in your project, you are now ready to [add a reference to the advertising library](#reference).
+  Otherwise, if you are using the SDK for the first time in your project, you are now ready to [add a reference to the Microsoft Advertising SDK](#reference).

 <span id="reference" />
-## Add a reference to the advertising library
+## Add a reference to the Microsoft Advertising SDK

-After you install the Microsoft Advertising SDK, follow these instructions to reference the advertising library in your project so you can use the advertising APIs.
+After you install the Microsoft Advertising SDK, follow these instructions to reference the SDK in your project so you can use the advertising APIs.

 1. Open your project in Visual Studio.
     > [!NOTE]
     > If your project targets **Any CPU**, update your project to use an architecture-specific build output (for example, **x86**).
-If your project targets **Any CPU**, you will not be able to successfully add a reference to the Microsoft advertising library in the following steps.
+If your project targets **Any CPU**, you will not be able to successfully add a reference to the Microsoft Advertising SDK in the following steps.
 For more information, see [Reference errors caused by targeting Any CPU in your project](known-issues-for-the-advertising-libraries.md#reference_errors).

 2. In **Solution Explorer**, right click **References** and select **Add Reference…**